bigfix/developer.bigfix.com/site/pages/action-script/reference/download/add-prefetch-item.md

 Where:

-* `name` is an optional name to download the file as.
+* `name` is an optional file name for the download.
 If no name is specified, it will be automatically determined from the URL.
 * `sha1` is an optional [SHA-1](https://en.wikipedia.org/wiki/SHA-1) of the file.
 * `sha256` is an optional [SHA-256](https://en.wikipedia.org/wiki/SHA-2) of the file.
 * `size` is the size of the file in bytes.